wormholelabs-xyz/example-messaging-endpoint/README.md

   - In general, it is up to the Integrator to ensure the validity of the admin address.
   - Initializes their registration and sets the initial admin.
 - `sendMessage(dstChain, dstAddr, payloadHash)` → `sequence`
-  - MUST have at least one enabled **send** Transceiver for `dstChain`.
+  - MUST have at least one enabled **send** Adapter for `dstChain`.
   - Increments the Integrator's sequence and performs the steps to send the message or prepare it for sending, as applicable.
-  - If Transceivers must pull outgoing messages in the given implementation (via `pickUpMessage`), the Router MUST set the current enabled Send Transceivers as the Outstanding Transceivers for that message.
+  - If Adapters must pull outgoing messages in the given implementation (via `pickUpMessage`), the Endpoint MUST set the current enabled Send Adapters as the Outstanding Adapters for that message.
 - `getMessageStatus(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)` → `enabledBitmap, attestedBitmap, executed`
-  - Returns the enabled receive Transceivers for that chain along with the attestations and the executed flag.
+  - Returns the enabled receive Adapters for that chain along with the attestations and the executed flag.
 - `recvMessage(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)` → `enabledBitmap, attestedBitmap`
-  - MUST check that at least one Transceiver has attested.
+  - MUST check that at least one Adapter has attested.
   - MUST revert if already executed.
-  - Marks the message as executed and returns the enabled receive Transceivers for that chain along with the attestations.
+  - Marks the message as executed and returns the enabled receive Adapters for that chain along with the attestations.
   - NOTE: for efficiency, this combines `getMessageStatus` and `execMessage` into one call and is expected to be the primary way that Integrators receive messages.
-    - If they do not wish for the Router to perform replay protection, they may simply use `getMessageStatus`.
+    - If they do not wish for the Endpoint to perform replay protection, they may simply use `getMessageStatus`.
     - If they need to explicitly mark a message as executed regardless of its attestation state, they may use `execMessage`.
 - `execMessage(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)`
   - MUST revert if already executed.
-  - MUST NOT require any Transceivers to have attested
+  - MUST NOT require any Adapters to have attested
   - Marks the message as executed.

-The Router MUST contain the following functionality for a Transceiver
+The Endpoint MUST contain the following functionality for an Adapter

 - `attestMessage(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)`
-  - MUST check that the Transceiver is an enabled **receive** Transceiver for the Integrator (`dstAddr`) and **source** chain (`srcChain`).
+  - MUST check that the Adapter is an enabled **receive** Adapter for the Integrator (`dstAddr`) and **source** chain (`srcChain`).
-  - MUST check that the Transceiver has NOT already attested.
+  - MUST check that the Adapter has NOT already attested.
-  - MUST allow a Transceiver to attest after message execution.
+  - MUST allow an Adapter to attest after message execution.
-  - Calculates the message hash and marks the Transceiver as having attested to the message.
+  - Calculates the message hash and marks the Adapter as having attested to the message.

-The Router MAY contain the following functionality for a Transceiver, if the implementation cannot arbitrarily call `sendMessage` on a Transceiver (e.g. Solana, Sui, Aptos).
+The Endpoint MAY contain the following functionality for an Adapter, if the implementation cannot arbitrarily call `sendMessage` on an Adapter (e.g. Solana, Sui, Aptos).

 - `pickUpMessage(srcAddr, sequence)` → `dstChain, dstAddr, payloadHash`
-  - MUST check that the Transceiver is an enabled **send** Transceiver for the Integrator (`srcAddr`) and **destination** chain (`dstChain`).
+  - MUST check that the Adapter is an enabled **send** Adapter for the Integrator (`srcAddr`) and **destination** chain (`dstChain`).
-  - MUST check that the Transceiver has NOT already picked up the message.
+  - MUST check that the Adapter has NOT already picked up the message.
-  - Marks the Transceiver as having picked up the message.
+  - Marks the Adapter as having picked up the message.
-  - In order to reduce integrator / user costs, upon the last enabled sending Transceiver's pickup, any outgoing message state MUST be cleared.
+  - In order to reduce integrator / user costs, upon the last enabled sending Adapter's pickup, any outgoing message state MUST be cleared.

-The Router MUST contain the following functionality for an Admin
+The Endpoint MUST contain the following functionality for an Admin

 - `updateAdmin(integratorAddr, newAdmin)`
   - MUST check that the caller is the current admin and there is not a pending transfer.